hzz0024/hzz0024.github.io/_posts/2020/2020-03-15-DelBay1_angsd_SFS_3.markdown

 ---
 Conclusion

 1. parameter -setMaxDepth impacts a lot on the number of SNPs, and the average Fst values.
+However, with this setting we can see more high-Fst SNPs and clear inversion patterns in the chr 6

 2. -minMapQ has limited impacts on the Fst (differ by 0.0025 from Base result), perhaps keep this option for data generation

-3. not sure how the -ref will impact the results.
+3. not sure how the -ref will impact the results

-4.